MrForExample/ComfyUI-3D-Pack/README.md

 **Plus:**<br>
 - For those who want to run it inside Google Colab, you can check the [install instruction from @lovisdotio](https://github.com/MrForExample/ComfyUI-3D-Pack/issues/13)
+- You can find some of the pre-build wheels for Linux here: [remsky/ComfyUI3D-Assorted-Wheels](https://github.com/remsky/ComfyUI3D-Assorted-Wheels)

 #### Install and run with docker: